HemaKar/aws-bootcamp-cruddur-2023/journal/week0.md

 export AWS_DEFAULT_REGION=us-east-1

 ```
 I followed the steps from the video and commited by creating a Week -1 branch and was not successful.
-The code did not save and I was not able to see the commit changes in the gitpod.yml
+The code did not save and I was not able to see the commit changes in the gitpod.yml .
+I was helped by a team mate and now I am able to see the Week-1 branch on github however, I don't have the details in it.

 ### Created Json file to create - budget